 We regularly collect, store, and use customer information and personal data during our business and marketing activities; for example, the YY App utilizes personal data in order to provide a more personalized and tailored services to our customers and job seekers.
 If we fail to abide by the requirements of the PDPA, the PDPC may impose sanctions in connection with our improper collection, use and disclosure of personal data and other failures to comply with the PDPA, including the DNC requirements.
-Organizations who contravene provisions of the PDPA may be liable for a financial penalty of up to \$1 million or (in 2022, when amendments to the PDPA are expected to come into force) 10% of the organization's annual local turnover (whichever is higher) and / or imprisonment.
+Organizations who contravene provisions of the PDPA may be liable for a financial penalty of up to \$1 million or, in the case of a contravention on or after 1 October 2022 by an organization whose annual turnover in Singapore exceeds \$10 million, 10% of the organization's annual local turnover in Singapore of the organization.